 Convergence#

-In this tutorial, we go through how to ensure a multislice simulation with respect to three major convergence parameters: real space sampling, slice thickness and the size of the ensemble, when calculating ensemble means.
+In this tutorial, we go through how to ensure a multislice simulation with respect to the two major convergence parameters: slice thickness and real space sampling.

 Slice thickness#

-We now turn convergence with respect to slice thickness, our test system is a simulation diffraction patterns with an acceleration voltage of \(200 \ \mathrm{keV}\) and a real space sampling of \(0.02 \ \mathrm{Å}\).
+We now turn convergence with respect to slice thickness, our test system is a simulation diffraction patterns with an acceleration voltage of \(200 \ \mathrm{keV}\) and a very fine real-space sampling of \(0.02 \ \mathrm{Å}\).

 atoms = ase.build.bulk("Si", cubic=True)